Walt Harris (fighter): Murder of stepdaughter

 At the end of October 2019, news surfaced that Harris's stepdaughter, Aniah Blanchard, was reported missing on October 24, 2019.
 Soon after, Auburn police revealed that after finding evidence from Blanchard's vehicle, they suspected foul play regarding the disappearance.
 Subsequently, Alabama Governor Kay Ivey set up a reward of $5,000 for information leading to the arrest and conviction of the perpetrator, which was matched by an anonymous donor.
-Additionally, the UFC President Dana White and UFC Light Heavyweight Champion Jon Jones upped the ante by contributing $25,000 per person for the information.
+Additionally, the UFC President Dana White and former UFC champion Jon Jones upped the ante by contributing $25,000 per person for the information.
 The reward sum exceeded $100,000.

 On November 6, 2019, the Auburn police department released surveillance footage from an Auburn convenience store, presenting the person suspected in the disappearance, later identified as Ibraheem Yazeed, a repeat offender.
 On November 8, 2019, Yazeed was captured as an out-of-state fugitive in Escambia County, Florida, and was extradited to Auburn.
 On November 20, 2019, Yazeed was charged with first-degree kidnapping in an Alabama court, and remains in jail without bond.
 On November 25, 2019, an Alabama district attorney announced that they had found the remains of a girl they believe to be Aniah Blanchard in neighboring Macon County.
 Blanchard's remains were identified on November 27, 2019.
 In late November 2019, two additional suspects, Antwain Fisher and David Lee Johnson Jr., were arrested and charged with first-degree kidnapping and hindering prosecution, respectively.
 In December however, Fisher's charges were dropped with prejudice in Lee county.
 On November 28, 2019, police reports confirmed that the body found was indeed Harris's step daughter and an autopsy confirmed that Blanchard was killed by a gunshot wound.
 At the same time, the district attorney announced that capital murder charges were filed against Yazeed.
 In late 2022, Yazeed was indicted with three counts of capital murder and could face death penalty or life sentence without parole for each, should he be convicted, and the trial date was set on March 2, 2026.
+Yazeed was eventually found guilty of lesser charges of murder and felony murder in March 2026, and sentenced to two concurrent life sentences in May 2026.